Google launches Lyria 3 Pro to generate three-minute songs with enhanced creative control

 Source: Google

-Beyond consumer applications, Google is deploying the model across its enterprise and developer ecosystem.
-Vertex AI now offers Lyria 3 Pro in public preview for enterprise customers, while developers gain access through the Gemini API and AI Studio
+Beyond consumer access, Google is deploying the model across its enterprise infrastructure.
+Lyria 3 Pro is now available through Vertex AI in public preview for enterprise customers, the Gemini API for developers, and Google AI Studio

 1